Introvert-panic/PYTHONminiPROJECT/README.md

 i've used Spider(python 3.8) for the implementation.

-rest of the code part is depend on functions of game where 'while loop'plays major role. variables and 'boolean functions' will also help us to continue the turn and for selecting the winner players choices will be sorted in a list of 9 items.
+rest of the code part is depend on functions of game where 'while loop'plays major role. variables and 'boolean functions' will also help us to continue the turn and for selecting the winner.

+players choices will be sorted in a list of 9 items.

 **CODE :**